-He was selected one of America’s “Top 100 Most Influential Hispanics” by Hispanic Business magazine in October 2005; he was named one of “The 100 Most Powerful People in Healthcare” by Modern Healthcare magazine in August 2006; and he was selected one of the “Top 25 Minority Executives in Healthcare” by Modern Healthcare magazine in April 2008 and 2010.
+He was selected one of America’s “Top 100 Most Influential Hispanics” by Hispanic Business magazine in October 2005; he was named one of “The 100 Most Powerful People in Healthcare” by Modern Healthcare magazine in August 2006; and he was selected one of the “Top 25 Minority Executives in Healthcare” by Modern Healthcare magazine (2008, 2010, 2014).
 Mr. Cordova was also selected “CEO of the Year” by the Los Angeles Business Journal in April 2011.

 Mr. Cordova also received the Alumnus of the Year Award from California State University, Los Angeles in 2010, and the Distinguished Alumnus Award from Pepperdine University, Graziadio School of Business and Management in 2006.

 Mr. Cordova received a bachelor’s degree in business administration from California State University at Los Angeles in 1972.
 He received an MBA from the Graziadio School of Business and Management at Pepperdine University in 1984, and he completed a PEW Fellowship at the National Association of Public Hospitals and Health Systems in 1987.